limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 The same two pages were found: `/about.php` and `/research.php`.

-Navigating to `/?file=about.php`, I noticed that the content of `/about.php` was loaded twice before the main landing page at `/index.php`.
+Navigating to `/?file=about.php`, I noticed that the content of `/about.php` was included twice before the content of `/index.php`.

 OK.
 Now I'm positive there is a LFI vulnerability with the `file` parameter.